ForcedHosts Configuration

 survival.example.com A YOUR_SERVER_IP

-# Wildcard (if supported by your DNS provider)
+lobby.example.com A YOUR_SERVER_IP# Wildcard (if supported by your DNS provider)

 *.example.com A YOUR_SERVER_IP